hpc/charliecloud/doc-src/tutorial.rst

    :lines: 11-15

-The effect is that the image contains a default MPI configuration, but if you specify a different configuration directory with :code:`-d`, that is overmounted and used instead.
+The effect is that the image contains a default MPI configuration, but if you specify a different configuration directory with :code:`--bind`, that is overmounted and used instead.
 For example::

-  $ ch-run -d /usr/local/etc /var/tmp/mpihello -- mpirun -np 4 /hello/hello
+  $ ch-run -b /usr/local/etc /var/tmp/mpihello -- mpirun -np 4 /hello/hello
   0: init ok cn001, 4 ranks, userns 4026532256
   1: init ok cn001, 4 ranks, userns 4026532256
   2: init ok cn001, 4 ranks, userns 4026532256